Skin Biology healthyskin.infopop.cc Forums Hop To Forum Categories GENERAL Hop To Forums Healthy Life / Healthy Skin Milk & skin, inflammation, etc.

 Tools

-Hi, I was wondering what the thought is on milk and acne and just general skin health?
-There is a site http://www.acnemilk.com that talks about this.
+Hi, I was wondering what the thought is on milk causing break outs and just general skin health?
+There is a site break outs & dairy that talks about this.
 From my own experience, I know my red marks cleared and skin looked the most luminous when I wasn't doing any dairy.
 I was also on the Pill at the time, although my skin didn't look nearly as good til I had cut out the dairy for a month or so.
 Any thoughts anyone?

 Picture of Ophelia--